 Only a "bare procedural violation, divorced from any concrete harm" fails to confer standing.
 Spokeo, 136 S. Ct. at 1549.
-Courts should not presume to second-guess Congress when complex laws establish a legally protected interest.
-Congress has likely undertaken extensive fact finding prior to the enactment of a public law and the provisions, when read together, may confer greater significance than when read in isolation.
+Courts should not presume to secondguess complex laws which establish a legally protected interest.
+Legislators have likely undertaken extensive fact finding prior to the enactment of a public law and the provisions, when read together, may confer greater significance than when read in isolation.
 See Lujan, 504 U.S. at 580 (Kennedy, J., concurring in part and concurring in judgment) ("As Government programs and policies become more complex and far reaching, we must be sensitive to the articulation of new rights of action.").